Vaporwave: Juchewave

+Juchewave (from “Juche”) is a version of vaporwave that idealises North Korea, especially popular culture of the 1980s in North Korea.
+The movement combines music, often North Korean popular music, with nostalgic and vaporwave-like clips of the North Korean capital, Pyongyang, as well as other DPRK-related forms of media.

 Barber beats

 Barber beats was originally coined and popularized by artists such as Haircuts for Men and Macroblank.
 The subgenre heavily samples and slows down smooth jazz, lounge music, and R&B from the 1980s to the early 2000s.